daniellubliner/secure-chat-service/README.md

 For this project, I used Rust with the Axum web framework and Tokio asynchronous runtime to build a server for secure messaging via WebSockets.
 Features include password hashing with Argon2, JWT-based authentication for protected routes, and WebSocket-based chat rooms.

 **What I'm working on now:**
-- Logging user interactions
+- Logging user interactions.
-- Modifying my Axum server to use TLS
+- Modifying my Axum server to use TLS.
+- Setting up a database so I can manage user permissions.
 - GitHub Actions CI/CD pipeline to automatically integrate and deploy changes in the codebase.
 - Refactoring my Axum handlers into a module to help clean up my `main.rs`!
 ___